apache/trafficserver/doc/admin-guide/plugins/slice.en.rst

         Requires setting up an intermediate loopback remap rule.
         -r for short

-    --throttle (optional)
-        Under certain circumstances where many contiguous slices are in RAM cache ATS will aggressively try to push these through the slice plugin.
-The downside of this is that all these contiguous slices end up being marked as fresh even if the downstream client aborts.
-This option keeps track of how much data the client has already passed down and slows down issuing new slice requests.
-        Normally leave this off.
-        -o for short

     --prefetch-count=<int> (optional)
         Default is 0
         Prefetches successive 'n' slice block requests in the background